aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-resources-in-php/rendering-resource-usage-and-resource-sheet-view-in-php/_index.md

 ---
-title: Rendering Resource Usage and Resource Sheet Views in PHP
+title: Render Resource Usage or Sheet Views in PHP
 description: "Learn how to read Microsoft Project (MPP/XML) resource usage and resource sheet views using Aspose.Tasks Java for PHP."
 type: docs
 weight: 30